Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals: Representing chirp signal and its instantaneous frequency using a Gaussian process

-To see that the SDE in Equation~\eqref{equ:sde-chirp} is an appropriate prior for modelling chirp signals with time-dependent IF, we can investigate the statistics of this SDE.
-In the beginning of this section, we have already mentioned that the conditional mean $\expec{H \, U(t) \cond f(t)}$ is a valid chirp signal of the form in Equation~\eqref{equ:chirp-def}.
-Now we show the covariance function of $H \, U$ by conditioning on a realisation of $f$ in Figure~\ref{fig:cov-cond-f}.
-Compared to the covariance function $C_X$ with a fixed frequency plotted in Figure~\ref{fig:cov-harmonic-sde}, one can see that the (white) stripes in Figure~\ref{fig:cov-cond-f} wiggle in time based on the value of $f$.
-This represents the change of instantaneous periodicity driven by the process $f$.
+To see that the SDE in~\eqref{equ:sde-chirp} is an appropriate prior for modelling chirp signals with time-dependent IF, we can investigate the statistics of the SDE.
+In the beginning of this section, we have already shown that the conditional mean $\expec{H \, U(t) \cond f(t)}$ is a valid chirp signal of the form in~\eqref{equ:chirp-def}.
+Figure~\ref{fig:cov-cond-f} then shows the covariance function of $H \, U$ conditioned on a realisation of $f$.
+Compared to the covariance function $C_X$ with a fixed frequency plotted in Figure~\ref{fig:cov-harmonic-sde}, we see that the (white) stripes in Figure~\ref{fig:cov-cond-f} wiggle in time based on the value of $f$.
+This reflects the change of instantaneous periodicity driven by the process $f$. \looseness=-1

-Another way to see the statistics of the SDE in Equation~\eqref{equ:sde-chirp} is by looking at its samples.
-It is worth noting that the commonly-used Euler--Maruyama scheme is unstable in this case due to the SDE's non-linearity and the stiffness of Equation~\eqref{equ:harmonic-sde}.
-There are a number of alternative simulators, such as It\^{o}--Taylor expansions~\cite{Kloeden1992, ZhaoTME2020}, and locally conditional discretisation (LCD)~\cite[][pp. 77]{Zhao2021Thesis} thanks to this SDE's hierarchical structure.
-In Figure~\ref{fig:chirp-sde-samples}, we exemplify a few samples drawn from SDE~\eqref{equ:sde-chirp} by using the LCD method under four combinations of model parameters (i.e., $\lambda, b, \ell$, and $\sigma$).
-From this figure, it is clear that we can generate a variety of chirp signals and IFs by tuning the model parameters, therefore, it is natural to estimate these parameters from chirp measurements data so as to to mimic the characteristics of the true latent chirp signal.
-The parameters $\lambda$ and $b$ govern the damping factor and stochastic volatility of the chirp, while $\ell$ and $\sigma$ control the characteristics of the IF.
+Another way to perceive the statistics of the SDE in~\eqref{equ:sde-chirp} is by inspecting its samples.
+It is worth noting that the commonly used Euler--Maruyama scheme is unstable for simulating this SDE due to the non-linearity and the stiffness of~\eqref{equ:harmonic-sde}.
+However, we can instead use higher-order methods, such as It\^{o}--Taylor expansions~\cite{ZhaoTME2020}, or the locally conditional discretisation (LCD)~\cite[][pp. 77]{Zhao2021Thesis}.
+The LCD method is particularly efficient for our SDE because it exploits the hierarchical structure of the SDE.
+In Figure~\ref{fig:chirp-sde-samples}, we exemplify a few samples drawn from the SDE~\eqref{equ:sde-chirp} by using the LCD method under four combinations of the model parameters (i.e., $\lambda, b, \ell$, and $\sigma$).
+From this figure it is clear that we can generate a rich variety of chirp signals and IFs by tuning the model parameters.
+The parameters $\lambda$ and $b$ control the damping factor and stochastic volatility of the chirp, while $\ell$ and $\sigma$ control the characteristics of the IF.
+For best performance, it is desirable to estimate these parameters from the chirp measurements to find the best fit to the particular chirp at hand.